TosbackCgusBridge-Bot/CGUs-versions/Pricegrabber/Privacy Policy.md

 **LICENSE AND SITE ACCESS**

-PriceGrabber grants you a non-exclusive right and license to access and use the Site for personal, noncommercial purposes, other than to purchase or sell items through the Site's Storefronts Service, or to purchase items from third-party merchants accessible via links on the Site.
+PriceGrabber grants you a non-exclusive right and license to access and use the Site for personal, noncommercial purposes, or to purchase items from third-party merchants accessible via links on the Site.
 This license does not include and strictly prohibits: any resale of the Site or its contents. any collection and use of any product listings, descriptions, or prices other than as expressly authorized herein. any derivative use of the Site or its contents. or any use of data mining, robots, or similar data gathering and extraction tools.
 The Site, including its operation, interface and contents, are covered by United States copyright laws and international laws and treaties, and may not be reproduced, duplicated, copied, sold, resold, visited, or otherwise exploited for any unauthorized commercial purpose without the express prior written consent of PriceGrabber.
 Any unauthorized use shall immediately terminate the licenses and rights granted by PriceGrabber and any Licensors hereunder, and may subject you to civil and/or criminal prosecution.
 You are granted a limited, revocable, and nonexclusive right to create a hyperlink to any page of the Site so long as the link does not portray PriceGrabber, its subsidiaries, affiliates, Licensors, co-brand partners and other partners or its or their respective services in a false, misleading, derogatory or otherwise offensive or damaging manner.
 You may not use any PriceGrabber, Licensor, subsidiary, affiliate, co-brand partner, or other partner logo or other proprietary graphic or trademark as part of a link to the Site without first obtaining the express written consent of PriceGrabber, the subsidiary, affiliate, co-brand partner or other partner or Licensor (as applicable).

 PriceGrabber does not guarantee continuous, uninterrupted or secure access to its services or the Site, and the operation of the Site may be interfered with by numerous factors outside or within PriceGrabber's control.

 **CONTENT**

 PriceGrabber provides a number of different services to assist you in comparison shopping for products and services on the Site.
 PriceGrabber is paid by merchants or other third parties for listing products and services on the Site and for promotions such as featured merchants, featured products and showcases.
-Additionally, through the PriceGrabber Storefronts Service, PriceGrabber provides a venue allowing users who open member accounts through the PriceGrabber Member Agreement ("Member(s)"), including both individuals and merchants, to list for sale new and used products that are described on the Site.
-PriceGrabber receives a transaction fee from Storefronts sellers when a Member has completed the purchase of an item made available by a Member for sale on the Site.
-Members may list up to fifty products for no listing fee.
-All products listed beyond the fifty product limit are subject to a listing fee.

 PriceGrabber does not sell, resell or license any of the products listed on the Site, nor is PriceGrabber acting as an agent of sale, and PriceGrabber disclaims any responsibility for, or liability related to, such products and services (see Disclaimer of Warranties and Limitation of Liability, below).
 Any questions, complaints or claims related to any product should be directed to the appropriate merchant or seller.